-- Facts: A Polish issuing judicial authority sent an EAW to a German executing judicial authority to surrender Kozłowski for the purposes of the execution of a sentence of five months imposed on him by a Polish court.
-The German court, when assessing possible grounds for refusal, had doubts as to whether Kozłowski's habitual residence was Germany and therefore referred the case to the CJEU. - Main question: What is the scope of the terms "resident" and person "staying" contained in Article 4(6) EAW FD? - The CJEU's reply: Article 4(6) EAW FD is to be interpreted to the effect that a requested person is "resident" in the executing Member State when he has established his actual place of residence there and he is "staying" there when, following a stable period of presence in that State, he has acquired connections with that State which are of a similar degree to those resulting from residence.
-In order to ascertain whether there are connections between the requested person and the executing Member State which lead to the conclusion that that person is covered by the term "staying" within the meaning of Article 4(6), it is for the executing judicial authority to make an overall assessment of various objective factors characterising the situation of that person, including, in particular, the length, nature and conditions of his presence and the family and economic connections which that person has with the executing Member State.
-The CJEU's main arguments: - Autonomous concepts of EU law: The interpretation of the terms "staying" and "resident" cannot be left to the assessment of each Member State.
-They are autonomous concepts of Union law that must be given a uniform interpretation throughout the Union (paras 41-43).
+- Facts.
+A Polish issuing judicial authority sent an EAW to a German executing judicial authority to surrender Kozłowski for the purposes of the execution of a sentence of five months imposed on him by a Polish court.
+The German court, when assessing possible grounds for refusal, had doubts whether Kozłowski's habitual residence was Germany and therefore referred the case to the CJEU. - ➤ Main question.
+What is the scope of the terms 'resident' and person 'staying' contained in Article 4(6) EAW FD? - > The CJEU's reply.
+Article 4(6) EAW FD is to be interpreted to the effect that a requested person is 'resident' in the executing Member State when the person has established their actual place of residence there and is 'staying' there when, following a stable period of presence in that Member State, the person has acquired connections with that Member State which are of a similar degree to those resulting from residence.
+To ascertain whether there are connections between the requested person and the executing Member State which lead to the conclusion that that person is covered by the term 'staying' within the meaning of Article 4(6), it is for the executing judicial authority to make an overall assessment of various objective factors characterising the situation of that person, including, in particular, the length, nature and conditions of that person's presence and the family and economic connections which that person has with the executing Member State.
+The CJEU's main arguments follow.

-- ➤ Meaning of "resident": The requested person is "resident" in the executing Member State when he has established his actual place of residence there (para 46). - > Meaning of "staying": The requested person is "staying" in the executing Member State when, following a stable period of presence in that State, he has acquired certain connections with that State which are of a similar degree to those resulting from residence.
-In order to ascertain whether there are connections between the requested person and the executing Member State which lead to the conclusion that that person is covered by the term "staying", it is for the executing judicial authority to make an overall assessment of various objective factors characterising the situation of that person, including, in particular, the length, nature and conditions of his presence and the family and economic connections which that person has with the executing Member State (paras 46-49).
-The fact that the person systematically commits crimes in the executing Member State and the fact that he is in detention there serving a custodial sentence are not relevant factors for the executing judicial authority when it initially has to ascertain whether the person concerned is "staying" within the meaning of Article 4(6) EAW FD (para 51).
-By contrast, such factors may, supposing that the person concerned is "staying" in the executing Member State, be of some relevance for the assessment which the executing judicial authority is then called upon to carry out in order to decide whether there are grounds for not implementing an EAW (para 51).
+- Autonomous concepts of EU law.
+The interpretation of the terms 'staying' and 'resident' cannot be left to the assessment of each Member State.
+They are autonomous concepts of EU law that must be given a uniform interpretation throughout the EU (paras 41-43). - Meaning of 'resident'.
+The requested person is 'resident' in the executing Member State when the requested person has established their actual place of residence there (para 46). - Meaning of 'staying'.
+The requested person is 'staying' in the executing Member State when, following a stable period of presence in that Member State, the requested person has acquired certain connections with that Member State which are of a similar degree to those resulting from residence.
+To ascertain whether there are connections between the requested person and the executing Member State which lead to the conclusion that that person is covered by the term 'staying', it is for the executing judicial authority to make an overall assessment of various objective factors characterising the situation of that person, including, in particular, the length, nature and conditions of the person's presence and the family and economic connections which that person has with the executing Member State (paras 46-49).
+The fact that the person systematically commits crimes in the executing Member State and the fact that the person is in detention there serving a custodial sentence are not relevant factors for the executing judicial authority when it initially has to ascertain whether the person concerned is 'staying' within the meaning of Article 4(6) EAW FD (para 51).
+By contrast, such factors may, supposing that the person concerned is 'staying' in the executing Member State, be of some relevance for the assessment which the executing judicial authority is then called on to carry out to decide whether there are grounds for not implementing an EAW (para 51).

-C-123/08, Wolzenburg, Judgment of 6 October 2009.
+Case C-123/08, Wolzenburg, Judgment of 6 October 2009.